-► PALADIN OFFENSIVE LINE AMONG BEST IN NCAA I-AA...Based on what Furman's offensive line has helped the Paladins accomplish the last two years and the individual honors accorded virtually every member of the unit, Furman's offensive front can rightfully be considered one of the best and most experienced in NCAA I-AA.
-The cast of five regulars includes a pair of All-Americans in center Chris Stewart (Palm Harbor, Fla.) and Marty Priore (Cincinnati, Ohio), and All-Southern Conference/Jacobs Blocking Award winning left tackle Donnie Littlejohn (Gaffney, S.C.).
+▶ PALADIN OFFENSIVE LINE AMONG BEST IN NCAA I-AA....Based on what Furman's offensive line has helped the Paladins accomplish the last two years and the individual honors accorded virtually every member of the unit, the Paladin offensive front, which returned four of five starters from 2000, can rightfully be considered one of the best and most experienced in NCAA I-AA.
+The cast of four regulars -- all but one of whom are seniors -- includes a pair of All-Americans in center Chris Stewart (Palm Harbor, Fla.) and Marty Priore (Cincinnati, Ohio), and All-Southern Conference/Jacobs Blocking Award winning left tackle Donnie Littlejohn (Gaffney, S.C.).
 In addition, junior right guard Trevor Kruger (Moultrie, Ga.), who started every game a year ago, is about to complete his second year as a starter, and Steven Cain (Anderson, S.C.) his first.
-If also considering senior all-conference tight end Trent Sansbury (Lilburn, Ga.) with the offensive front, the Paladins boast a combined total of 264 games played and 204 starts in their collective careers.
+If also considering senior all-conference tight end Trent Sansbury (Lilburn, Ga.) with the offensive front, the Paladins boast a combined total of 258 games played and 198 starts in their collective careers.